zveinn/timeseries/README.md

 # timeseries

 A simple Go library for storing timeseries data on the filesystem.
-Data is CBOR encoded and organized by time into a directory structure like `year/month/day/hour/minute.cbor`.
-Each minute file can hold multiple entries.
+Data is CBOR encoded and organized by time into a directory structure like `year/month/day/hour.cbor`.
+Each hour file can hold multiple entries.

 ## Install